vladshyrinov/drawer/Readme.md

 # Drawer

-It is an implementation of React library (version before 16.8) created based on tutorial by Rodrigo Pombo plus added own features
+It is an implementation of React library (version before 16.8) based on tutorial by Rodrigo Pombo plus added own features

 ## Motivation